deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16256/index.md

 > </details>

-> The table presents a detailed breakdown of the performance of various models (including CompassJudger series and other LLMs) on the RewardBench dataset, showing their scores across different categories: Chat, Chat Hard, Safety, and Reasoning.
+> The table presents the detailed performance of various models on the RewardBench benchmark, broken down by category (Chat, Chat Hard, Safety, Reasoning) and overall average score.

 {{< table-caption >}}